Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

     > Note: Replace *`Enter_the_Application_Id_here`* with the *Application Id* from the application Id you just registered in the Application Registration Portal and *`<yourTenantId>`* with the *Directory (tenant) ID* where you created your application.

 1. Open the generated project (.csproj) in Visual Studio, and save the solution.
-1. Add the `Microsoft.Identity.Web.csproj` project which is located at the root of this sample repo, to your solution (**Add Existing Project ...**).
-It's used to simplify signing-in and, in the next tutorial phases, to get a token
+1. Add the `Microsoft.Identity.Web` NuGet package.
+It's used to simplify signing-in and, in the next tutorial phases, to get a token.
-1. Add a reference from your newly generated project to `Microsoft.Identity.Web` (right click on the **Dependencies** node under your new project, and choose **Add Reference ...**, and then in the projects tab find the `Microsoft.Identity.Web` project)
 1. Open the **Startup.cs** file and:

    - at the top of the file, add the following using directive: